 A stone’s throwaway is the Galactic Play Area where futuristic “wind-turbines” climbing structures are interspersed with planets peeking out from the ground.
 There are even two merry-go-rounds disguised as giant satellite dishes where kids can go spinning till they start seeing stars.

 Pasir Ris Park Playground probably has the highest number of swings in any playground around Singapore.
-Just beside the Galactic Playgrounda are another eight swings, perfectly located facing out towards the sea.
+Just beside the Galactic Playground are another eight swings, perfectly located facing out towards the sea.
 Two of these are fitted with bucket seats for toddlers.

 If that’s not enough, there is also a little maze for little ones to play in.